 Develop consistent decision making

 Work can’t begin, or continue, without a decision being made.
 This might seem obvious, but decisions – or lack thereof – are one of the biggest threats to both efficiency and effectiveness.
 In decision-making, you’re battling two enemies: time, which dictates how long until your teams or organization can start working towards outcomes, and quality, which correlates directly to the effectiveness of the outcome.
-Often, large-scale decisions require participants and input from multiple verticles in a business.
-Take a common enterprise sales motion, for example.
-There are typically eight or nine individuals in the purchase process, in roles ranging from IT to security, to procurement to legal and beyond – that’s a lot of opinions.
+Often, large-scale decisions require participants and input from multiple verticals in a business.
+Take a common enterprise sales motion or large government program management, for example.
+For either of these, there are typically eight or nine individuals in the purchase process, in roles ranging from IT to security, to procurement to legal and beyond – that’s a lot of opinions.
 Bringing structure to these circumstances helps organizations make group decisions efficiently and effectively.
 We use a DACI framework to define roles for all high-impact or high-risk group decisions.

 To find out more about how to build an efficient and effective enterprise using tools and practices, check out the webinar.